5enthilbaliah/DatastrucutesAndAlgorithms/README.md

   - insert O(1)
   - delete O(1) // this depends on how the data structure handles collision; it can be 0(n);
   - keys O(n) // this depends on how the data structure handles collision; it can be 0(n ^ 2);
-- Linked list (in C# we have an inbuilt doubly LinkedList implementation)
+- Linked list (in C# we have an inbuilt LinkedList implementation)
   - Append O(1)
   - prepend O(1)
   - lookup O(n)